Children with Diverse Abilities

 At the Y, we provide children with autism a balance of educational support and recreational activities while providing a safe, nurturing and enriching environment to meet each child's unique needs.
 A ratio of one counselor to every three children enables our afterschool program to offer a tailored curriculum for each child.
 The focus of the program is to enhance independent functional living skills and self-management skills by presenting opportunities for socialization, communication and self-directed choice.

-Since 2005, YMCA Camp Boomerang, hosted by the Brace Family YMCA, provides children with autism the unforgettable opportunity to take part in a regular day camp.
-The camp immerses children with autism into the conventional YMCA Camp Eagle Rock at the Brace Family YMCA to provide them with the typical camp experience.
+Since 2005, YMCA Camp Boomerang, hosted by the Brace Family YMCA, provides children with diverse abilities the unforgettable opportunity to take part in a regular day camp.
+The camp immerses children with diverse abilities into the conventional YMCA Camp Eagle Rock at the Brace Family YMCA to provide them with the typical camp experience.

-Unlike specialty camps that can be expensive and are generally suited for younger children, YMCA Camp Boomerang offers a typical day camp experience at the same cost for children with autism between the ages of five and fifteen.
-With the help of autism specialists, volunteers and camp staff, the camp integrates special camp sessions (pet and art therapy) with typical, age-appropriate camp activities (swimming, arts and crafts and more).
+Unlike specialty camps that can be expensive and are generally suited for younger children, YMCA Camp Boomerang offers a typical day camp experience for children with diverse abilities between the ages of five and fifteen.
+With the help of volunteers and camp staff, under the supervision of a certified Special Needs Teacher, the camp integrates age-appropriate camp activities (swimming, arts and crafts and more) with special enrichment activities each week.

 Not only does the camp offer a place of happiness for its campers, it also raises awareness and serves as a great model for other YMCAs to establish similar inclusive-based programs throughout the YMCA movement.